sKudryashov/event_api_prototype/README.md

 **Usage example**

-There is actually four actions: create, get all, get by event type, get by time range.
+There are four actions: create, get all, get by event type, get by time range.
 Just type appropriate commands in your console.

 Get by type: `curl -XPOST -H 'Content-Type: application/json' -d '{"eventType":"Usual"}' http://localhost:3030/readbytype`